-22 Housepoint tokens to reinforce positive behaviour

-Positive behaviour reports/books

-22 Consistent routines, visual timetables, social stories and symbol prompts

-22 Warnings and reminders

-Preparing children for change/verbal/visual explanation of expectations

-Tactical ignoring of attention seeking behaviours

-20 Distraction to redirect pupils and their behaviour

-'Choice activities'

-22 Circle Time/ Reflection Time and/or Talkabout

-Reinforcing rules and expectations

-22 Modelling good behaviours

-Positive praise for individuals and the group

-22 Planned movement around the school and for outside visits
+- > House point tokens to reinforce positive behaviour - Positive behaviour reports/books - > Consistent routines, visual timetables, social stories and symbol prompts - > Warnings and reminders - > Preparing children for change or transition through verbal/visual explanation of expectations - > Tactical ignoring of attention seeking behaviours - > Distraction to redirect pupils and their behaviour - 'Choice activities' - Circle Time/ Reflection Time and/or Talkabout - Reinforcing rules and expectations - Modelling good/positive/acceptable behaviours - Positive praise for individuals and the group - > Planned movement around the school and for outside visits

-22 Shared knowledge of classroom procedures to reduce conflict and confrontation/ deescalation strategies

-22 Calm quiet, organised classroom environment to reduce stress and anxiety

-New beginnings throughout the day/opportunities for fresh starts

-22 Home visits: preparation for Early Years

-Proposition Behaviour Management plans

-22 Personalised table for space for specific pupils
+- Shared knowledge of classroom procedures to reduce conflict and confrontation/ deescalation strategies - Calm, quiet, organised classroom environment to reduce stress and anxiety - > New beginnings throughout the day/opportunities for fresh starts - Home visits: preparation for Early Years - > Behaviour Management plans to support pupils - > Personalised table for space for specific pupils

-Discipline is administered calmly, without anger, and works best when it is applied thoughtfully, consistently and where there is a distinction drawn between the poor behaviour and the individual; it is the behaviour and not the pupil that we are disapproving of.
+Discipline is administered calmly, without anger and judgement, and works best when it is applied thoughtfully, consistently and where there is a distinction drawn between the poor behaviour and the individual; it is the behaviour and not the pupil that we are disapproving of.
 A pupil who perceives animosity or lack of respect from a teacher is more likely to react adversely.
 In the first instance a teacher should attempt to deal with the unacceptable behaviour.
-This is likely to begin with reminding a pupil if their behaviour falls below acceptable levels and be increased progressively if the pupil fails to respond.
-As a school we have an incident support chart that staff can refer to when dealing with behaviours, giving them clear guidance as to who to call on.
+This is likely to begin with reminding a pupil if their behaviour falls below acceptable levels, and be increased progressively if the pupil fails to respond.
+As a school we have a behaviour support chart that staff can refer to when dealing with behaviours, giving them clear guidance as to who to call on and when.